ppayne12/beadshop/README.md

 # beadshop
-A 'menu' page for a beadshop for the Odin Project (Restaurant Page project).
+A 'menu' page for a fake beaded earing store for the Odin Project (Restaurant Page project).
 Written in Javascript; using webpack.
+Tabs are created as a separate ES6 modules.